imnxdyne/aws/README.md

 Both aws_cleanup.py AND aws_cleanup_import.py files need to be in the same directory
 - **INVENTORY OF AWS COMPONENTS (_no deletion_):**
   - **``# python3 aws_cleanup.py``**
     Run without parameters, aws_cleanup.py displays an inventory of AWS components for all regions.
 The column "keep(Tag)" shows which AWS items have the tag key "keep".
-When "aws_cleanup.py --del" is run, items with “keep” tag key are not deleted.
+The column "keep" is for AWS components that don't have tag keys and are identified in the aws_cleanup_import.py file (see Advanced Settings below).
+When "aws_cleanup.py --del" is run, items identified as "keep" are not deleted.

 - **DELETING AWS COMPONENTS:**
   - **``# python3 aws_cleanup.py --del``**
-    Deletes all AWS components except for items with the "keep" tag AND Default VPCs.
+    Deletes all AWS components except for items identified as "keep" and Default VPCs.
 The script will first show an inventory of which AWS items will be terminated/deleted, followed by a confirmation prompt.
   - **``# python3 aws_cleanup.py --del --vpc_rebuild``**
-    Deletes all AWS components except for items with the "keep" tag AND deletes/recreates all Default VPCs.
+    Deletes all AWS components except for items with the "keep" tag and deletes/recreates all Default VPCs.
 The recreated Default VPCs will be the same configuration as new AWS setup.
 The script will first list an inventory of which AWS items will be terminated/deleted, followed by a confirmation prompt.